raphlinus/raphlinus.github.io/_posts/2020-02-12-gpu-resources.md

 date:   2020-02-12 10:20:42 -0800
 categories: [gpu]
 ---
 This post is basically a dump of resources I've encountered while doing a deep dive into GPU programming.
+I welcome pull requests against the [repo](https://github.com/raphlinus/raphlinus.github.io) for other useful resources.
+Also feel free to ask questions in issues, particularly if the answer might be in the form of a patch to this post.

 ## Understanding the hardware